bcgov/repomountie/templates/words-matter.md

 | Grandfathered  | => | Legacy status |
 | Sanity check   | => | Quick check; Confidence check; etc |
 | Dummy value    | => | Placeholder value; Sample value; etc |

+### Pro Tip 🤓

+This list is not comprehensive.
+If you're aware of other outdated nomenclature please create an issue (PR preferred) with your suggestion.